 - Creating a learning environment where students feel comfortable asking questions and expressing their ideas by: exhibiting clarity, using appropriate classroom strategies, optimizing instructional time for learning, monitoring student learning, providing timely feedback and reflecting student diversity.

 - Adjusting any learning activities that do not produce the desired learning objectives.

-- Contextualizing knowledge by using real-life examples to provide context to learning activities and contribute authentic experiences to the classroom.
+- Contextualizing knowledge by using real-life examples to provide context to learning activities and contribute authentic experiences to the class.

 - Promoting a welcoming, respectful community that works together to allow students to thrive.